Python-Test-Engineer/evaluating-ai-agents/docs/evaluation/overview.md

 1. Evidently AI - favourite of mine as it made Evals easy and enjoyable.
 2. Deep Eval
 3. RAGAS

+## LLM as Jury

+LLM as a jury involves using large language models to simulate jury decision-making processes, evaluating evidence and reaching verdicts like human juries, though with significant limitations around bias and moral reasoning.

 ## Common mistakes